 Saving the best for last, it is probably our most favorite.
 If ever we were stranded on an island with one electrical outlet, this thing is sailing in a dingy with us to the beach!
 Our Instant Pot IP-DUO60 7-in-1 Multi-Functional Pressure Cooker has replaced my rice cooker, crock pot, roasting pan, big stock pot!
 No kidding!!

 This push-button appliance is so simple to operate.
 When we make our stews and sauces, we simply brown the meat, onions, etc. in the the same pot!
 No extra messy fry pans to clean!
 Our 6-quart Instant Pot does so much; pressure cooks, soups/stews, roasts, makes yogurt, cooks rice, etc. We also purchased a glass lid to use instead of the pressure cooking lid for our slow cooking soups, stews and roasts in which we want a little less moisture pressure buildup.

-So, those are our Top 5 Must Haves in the RV Galley.
+Those are our Top 5 Must Haves in the RV Galley.